Rev. Hilda R. Davis, PhD, LPC

 She has combined her vocational interests in spirituality and wellness to offer programs and ministries in congregations, government and private agencies, and educational institutions.
 Her work in local congregations led to the publication of her book for women, Live Healthy & Be Well: Create an Action Plan, which offers Bible stories, meditation, and activities that lead to a wellness action plan.

 Her experience as a former editor at the United Methodist Publishing House was employed to guide the writing of several authors including Angella Current Felder whose seminal work, The School of Dreams in the Valley of Hope: The Africa University Story, is an important historical publication.
-This detailed narrative recounts the first twenty years of Africa University from the initial vision to its flourishing as a significant educational institution for the people of Sub-Saharan Africa and for the United Methodist Church.
+This inspirational narrative recounts the first twenty years of Africa University from the initial vision to its flourishing as a significant educational institution for the people of Sub-Saharan Africa and for the United Methodist Church.

 As former Project Manager for the Global Health Initiative for United Methodist Communications, the communications agency for the United Methodist Church, she was part of the initial team that laid the foundation for a $100 million dollar campaign to eliminate malaria in five African countries.